Forest Hills Stadium

 Forest Hills, NY

-Unfortunately, due to noise restrictions in the residential neighborhood in which the venue is located, the performance had a hard-stop at 10pm.
-The mostly middle-aged crowd remained glued to its seats, hoping against hope that an exception would be made.
-Sadly it wasn’t to be.
-When the lights came up the audience slowly and reluctantly made its way out of the venue, toward the merchandise stand and ultimately the street.
+Sadly, due to noise restrictions in the residential neighborhood in which the venue is located, Byrne’s concert had a hard-stop at 10pm.
+The members of the mostly middle-aged crowd remained in their seats mentally willing venue officials to make an exception to the rule.
+It wasn’t to be, and when the lights came up, the crowd slowly worked its way out of the stadium.

 The show was absolutely flawless.
 The choreography was spot on.
 The musicianship was tight and note-perfect, filling the stadium with a sound that inspired and caused the audience to sing along while dancing it its seats.
 The performance was a revelation.
 While there are a few artists celebrating 40, even 50-year anniversaries in show business, not all can deliver a performance that is as exhilarating, electrifying, strong and powerful as Byrne’s was.